-Management costs for bait stations plus trapping tunnels averaged \$170.80 ha-1 for the first year, and \$40.05 for a second year.
+Management costs for bait stations plus trapping tunnels averaged \$170.80 ha-1 for the first year and \$40.05 ha-1 for a second year.
 Assuming a price of \$12.00 for a box of fancy lemons (115 lemons per box) or a box of navel oranges (72 per box), then around 14 boxes of fruit would have to be saved per hectare per year to justify management costs for the first year; much less fruit would need to be saved to justify expenditures for subsequent years.
-It's important to note that roof rats often girdle branches of trees, which could permanently reduce fruit production for a tree, further increasing the value of rat management.
-This cost comparison also does not take into account potential damage to irrigation infrastructure, which would further increase the value of roof rat control, and it does not consider potential food safety concerns associated with rodent presence in orchards, for which there is little tolerance (Jay-Russell 2013).
+It is important to note that roof rats often girdle branches of trees, which could permanently reduce fruit production for a tree, further increasing the value of rat management.
+This cost comparison also does not account for potential damage to irrigation infrastructure, which would further increase the value of roof rat control, and it does not consider potential food safety concerns associated with rodent presence in orchards, for which there is little tolerance (Jay-Russell 2013).
 We currently lack information on estimated losses attributed to roof rats in California citrus, but given the costs associated with rat management, control efforts seem economically feasible, at least in some situations.

 In this study, we focused on bait stations and trapping as the two primary management tools for reducing roof rat abundance in citrus orchards given the rapid knockdown capability of these approaches.
-However, increasing pressure is being exerted to minimize the use of rodenticides in production agricultural systems, which has led to the exploration of alternative management strategies.
-One approach that may provide some utility in the future is fertility control (e.g., Shuster et al. 2023).
-Although fertility control may not be an ideal strategy to quickly remove rats from orchards given the generational time requirement for these products to work, they could serve as a viable option to slow reinvasion.
-Additional work is warranted on this approach to determine the efficacy and cost effectiveness of including fertility control into roof rat IPM programs in orchard systems, particularly as the use of rodenticides continues to be further reduced in production agriculture in the U.S.
+However, one of the stated goals of IPM programs is to reduce the usage of pesticides to limit their effect on native ecosystems (Witmer 2018).
+Increasing pressure is being exerted by regulatory and legislative bodies to minimize the use of rodenticides in production agricultural systems to reduce environmental concerns, which has led to the exploration of alternative management strategies.
+One approach likely to be considered in the future is fertility control (e.g., Shuster et al. 2023).
+Although fertility control may not be an ideal strategy to quickly remove rats from orchards given the generational time requirement for these products to work, they might potentially serve as a viable option to slow reinvasion (Ray and Pyzyna 2022).
+Additional work is warranted on this approach to determine the efficacy and cost effectiveness of including fertility control into roof rat IPM programs in orchard systems, particularly if the use of rodenticides is further reduced in production agriculture.
+In the interim, an IPM management program that uses a diphacinone bait application to substantially reduce burgeoning roof rat populations, followed by snap trapping and periodic monitoring for rat activity should yield efficacious and cost-effective management of roof rats while substantially reducing nontarget exposure to rodenticides when compared to a rodenticide-only management plan.